-Good navigation is one of the most important feature of a website.
+Good navigation is one of the most important features of a website.
 And we're not just saying that — there's research to back it up.

 It’s easy to understand why navigation matters so much to visitors.
 It allows them to quickly and easily find the information they're looking for, like a blog post or product page.
 It can also help them find important information that they didn’t know they needed, like a pricing plan, an email signup page, or contact information.